-Immortality Drive is a combination of a graphic translation in a copper circuit of the image of the first monolithic silicon integrated circuit chip, invented by Robert Noyce of Fairchild in 1961.
-This world changing invention is immortalised on a PCB (Printed Circuit Board) and decorated with a wide variety of seeds and grains from around the world, representing transistors and electrical components.
-Together they create a Lukasa, or memory board, that was used by the Bambudye within the Luba Kingdom in the Democratic Republic of Congo throughout the 19th and 20th Century, as an archive for the topographical and chronological mapping of political histories, to recollect important people, places and mythical migration routes.
+'Immortality Drive' consists of various graphic translations of the image of the first silicon monolithic integrated circuit or microchip, invented by Robert Noyce in 1961, transferred on a copper circuit.
+This world-changing invention is immortalised on a PCB (printed circuit board) and decorated with a wide variety of seeds and grains from around the world, replicating the configuration of transistors and electrical components.
+Together they make up a huge lukasa, or memory board, reminiscent of those used the nineteenth and twentieth centuries by members of the Mbudye association in the Kingdom of Luba (now part of the Democratic Republic of Congo) as an archive for the topographical and chronological mapping of political histories and a means of remembering important people, places and mythical migration routes.